Explore Lake Superior’s North Shore: Canal Park, Glensheen Mansion, Gooseberry Falls, and Split Rock Lighthouse. One tour per car, valid for a year.

 -

 Buchanan Historical Marker - To view the marker, park in the turnout ahead.
 Otherwise, continue nutrients from the soil.
-Like trees, wildflowers have complex root systems that stabilize the soil.
-They absorb nutrients for growth and return them to the soil upon decomposition.
+Like the trees, wildflowers have intricate root systems of their own.
+Their roots help stabilize the soil, using these nutrients for growth, and then return the nutrients to the soil upon decomposition.

 -

-Two Harbors - This was once the town’s rough area where men could be “relieved of their pay.”
+Two Harbors - This was once the town’s seedy area where men could be “relieved of their pay.”
 At its peak in the late 1800s, there were 22 saloons within just a two-block radius!
-That’s certainly a lot of places for men to revel and share wild stories.
+That’s certainly a lot of places for these men to revel and share wild tales.

 -

 Silver Creek Cliff Tunnel - Fortunately, workers completed the 3-year project without incident.
-With the tunnel finished, drivers no longer had to detour miles on a narrow two-lane road along the cliff’s edge.
-It was a nerve-wracking drive, where one mistake could send a car plunging into the lake.
+With the tunnel finished, drivers no longer had to detour miles out of their way, driving on a narrow two-lane road that ran right along the cliff’s edge.
+Talk about a nerve-wracking drive!
+One mistake and the car could have plunged right into the lake.

 -

 S.S.
-William A. Irvin Ore Boat Museum - On a clear June morning in 1928, Captain Edward Smith was at the helm of the SS America, a passenger steamship with 47 on board, including several wealthy individuals heading to their summer homes on Isle Royale.
+William A. Irvin Ore Boat Museum - On a clear morning in June 1928, Captain Edward Smith was at the helm of the SS America, a passenger steamship with 47 on board.
+The passengers included several wealthy citizens heading to their summer vacation homes on Isle Royale.

 -

-Gooseberry Falls State Park - The name originates from the Ojibwe name for this location, Shabonimikani-zibi, or River Place of the Gooseberries.
-The Ojibwe have a special connection to these small, tart berries.
+Gooseberry Falls State Park - The name originates from the Ojibwe name for this place.
+They call it Shabonimikani-zibi, or River Place of the Gooseberries, and they have a special connection to these small tart berries.

 -

-Iona’s Beach - As this part of the earth shifted, volcanic eruptions released lava onto the surface, filling cracks and hardening into igneous rocks.
-The stones at Iona’s Beach are specific types known as rhyolite and felsite.
+Iona’s Beach - As this part of the earth shifted, volcanic eruptions spewed lava onto the surface.
+The lava filled in cracks and crevices, then solidified into rocks known as igneous rocks.
+The stones found at Iona’s Beach are specific types called rhyolite and felsite.

 -

-Split Rock Lighthouse - Just ahead is an ideal spot to photograph the Split Rock Lighthouse.
-In fact, millions have captured this view, making it one of the most photographed lighthouses globally!
+Split Rock Lighthouse - Just ahead is an ideal spot to capture a photo of the Split Rock Lighthouse.
+In fact, millions of people have taken a photo from this very spot, making it one of the most photographed lighthouses in the world!

 - Easy-to-use app: download Action’s Tour Guide App onto your phone